 A New Hampshire native, Paul holds degrees in broadcast journalism and political science from Syracuse University’s Newhouse School of Public Communications and Maxwell School of Citizenship.

-Active in the community, he served on the boards the Cable Television Public Affairs Association and Colorado Sports Hall of Fame.
+Active in the community, he served on the Cable Television Public Affairs Advisory Board, Rocky Mountain PBS Advisory Board, University of Denver School of Communications Advisory Board, Colorado Sports Hall of Fame Board of Directors and is co-chairman of FixUS Colorado Chapter.